92berra/CAN/README.md

 # CAN

-CAN Selfstudy using PCAN Basic API, PCAN-USB
+CAN Selfstudy using PCANBasic API, PCAN-USB

 <br/>